kudlai/survey-deployment/README.md

 The container consumes database parameters from environment variables which used by dbmanager python script directly.

-## application container
+## Application container
 [Image repo](https://github.com/kudlai/survey-application)

 Image is stored on the docker hub [ikudlay/survey-application](https://hub.docker.com/r/ikudlay/survey-application/)

-It contains python uwsgi flask application, that provides information about employees in json.
+It contains python uWSGI Flask application, that provides information about employees in json.

-Application is run as noroot:noroot, image based on alpine for size minimization purposes.
+Application is run as noroot:noroot, image based on Alpine for size minimization purposes.

 Application listens on port 8000 as http server, it is exposed by container to the internal network.

 The container consumes database parameters from the environment variables and substitutes them to the application yaml configuration file with envsubst.

-## nginx container
+## NGINX container
 Uses official [nginx](https://hub.docker.com/_/nginx/) image, with virtual host configuration file mounted to conf.d.

 Container binds to the hosts 80 port, and proxies all requests to application container.